Ty France Preview, Player Props: Mariners vs. Astros

-On Friday, Ty France (.563 slugging percentage in past 10 games, including two home runs) and the Seattle Mariners face the Houston Astros, whose starting pitcher will be J.P.
-France.
-First pitch is at 8:10 PM ET.
+On Saturday, Ty France (.500 slugging percentage in past 10 games, including two home runs) and the Seattle Mariners play the Houston Astros, whose starting pitcher will be Framber Valdez.
+First pitch is at 7:10 PM ET.

-He had a hitless performance in his previous game (0-for-5) against the Royals.
+In his previous game he had a hitless showing (0-for-5) against the Astros.

 Ty France Game Info & Props vs. the Astros